FarnazNK/Retail-Price-Analysis-and-Forecasting/README.md

-**Retail Price Analysis and Forecasting**
+# Retail Price Analysis and Forecasting

-This repository contains the analysis and predictive modeling of retail pricing data aimed at forecasting market trends and optimizing revenue.
+## Overview

-Project Overview
+This project is centered around analyzing retail prices using a rich dataset.
+The notebook employs a variety of data processing techniques, statistical methods, and machine learning algorithms to understand and predict retail pricing trends.

-The goal of this project is to provide insights into retail pricing strategies and predict market behavior.
-Using machine learning techniques, we analyze the retail price data to understand the influence of unit prices on revenue and identify potential price optimization opportunities.
+## Key Features

-Features
+- **Data Exploration and Visualization:** Initial data exploration with basic statistics and visualization using libraries like Matplotlib and Seaborn.

-Correlation Analysis: Understand the relationship between different variables and the quantity sold.
+- **Data Preprocessing:** Includes handling of missing values, feature engineering, and data transformations.
-Data Leakage Detection: Ensure the integrity of the model by checking for future data mistakenly included in the training set.
+- **Statistical Analysis:** Utilization of statistical tools for deeper insights into the dataset.
-Predictive Modeling: Utilize historical data to forecast future trends.
+- **Machine Learning Models:** Implementation of various regression models such as Linear Regression, Ridge, Lasso, ElasticNet, RandomForestRegressor, and XGBoost for price prediction.
-Partial Dependence Plot: Visualize the effect of unit price on average predicted revenue.
+- **Model Evaluation:** The models are evaluated based on metrics like R-squared, Mean Squared Error, and Mean Absolute Error.

-Files
+- **Granger Causality Tests:** Analysis to understand the causality between different features.

-Retail_price.ipynb: Jupyter notebook containing the analysis code and models.
+## Data Source

-retail_price.csv: The dataset used for analysis.
+The dataset used in this project includes details like quantity sold, total price, number of customers, seasonality, holiday impact, product ratings, and competitor data.
+It provides a comprehensive view of the retail environment for effective analysis.

-Usage
+## Installation and Usage

-To run the Jupyter notebook, ensure that you have the required libraries installed:
+To run this notebook:

-pip install pandas numpy scikit-learn matplotlib
+1. Clone the repository.

-Open the notebook in your Jupyter environment:
+2. Ensure you have Python installed along with libraries like pandas, numpy, scikit-learn, xgboost, and statsmodels.

-jupyter notebook Retail_price.ipynb
+3. Load the notebook in a Jupyter environment and execute the cells sequentially.

-Contributing
+## Contributing

-Feel free to fork this repository and submit pull requests with any enhancements or fixes.
+Contributions to this project are welcome.
+Please open an issue first to discuss what you would like to change or add.